dwyl/learn-redux/README.md

-so I'm just calling a function called `onAddClick` passing the *current* `input` value and I make `onAddClick` a prop so that the Component that *uses* `AddTodo`
+so I'm just calling a function called `onAddClick` passing the *current* `input` value and I make `onAddClick` a prop so that the Component that *uses* `AddTodo` can specify what happens when `Add` button is clicked.